 The workflow of your organization – do you have the staff levels required to implement optimal workflows under the new rule?
 Have you considered interdisciplinary best practice care plans?

 What percentage of periods fall under a questionable encounter status and what percentage of periods would qualify for a co-morbidity adjustment?
-This will help you understand what reimbursement will look like for your HHA under PPDGM.
+This will help you understand what medicare reimbursement will look like under PPDGM.

 What is the composition of your patients?
 Which of the 432 new payment groups will they fall under?

 Do you have a preparedness plan?
-It will be helpful to develop a strategic action plan and educate your team on PDGM and how it will affect workflow their day-to-day.
+It will be helpful to develop a strategic action plan and educate your team on PDGM and how it will affect their day-to-day workflow.

 Do you understand OASIS coding?
 OASIS determines risk stratification, captures acuity and revenue, and provides information for effective care planning.
 Episode payments are based on the clinical characteristics of the patients (ICD-10 diagnosis codes), and the patient's functional score from responses to 8 OASIS items.

 What is your current referral and documentation process?
-Under PDGM, correct coding at intake will be essential.
+Under PDGM for home health, correct coding at intake will be essential.
 It will be important to document everything from the first face to face visit until patient discharge.

 Are you on track for hitting your milestones with your EMR for implementation and management for PDGM?

-In the post PDGM world, it will be essential that agencies have data and documentation to back up their processes, to justify any operational changes that they make because of PDGM.
+In the new world of the patient driven groupings model, it is essential that agencies have data and documentation to back up their processes, to justify any operational changes that they make because of PDGM.
 Agencies have an opportunity to reassess their clinical data documentation, to ensure confidence and back up their processes.

 * OASIS still only must be done every 60 days